-Designed for the processing of dredged sand and gravel with organics, the Terex Washing Systems solution at McGuire’s Excavating & Trucking Inc. consists of an AggreSand™ 206 and the AggreScrub™ 150, Industry leading products first launched in 2014, along with a H12 Feeder.
+Designed for the processing of dredged sand and gravel with organics, the Terex Washing Systems solution at McGuire’s Excavating & Trucking Inc. consists of an AggreSand™ 206 Sand Washing Plant and the AggreScrub™ 150 Log Washer, along with a H12 Feeder.
 These products seamlessly combine to form a washing and scrubbing plant to produce 3 clean sized aggregates and 1 or 2 sands.
 A major driver for the selection of these products was the increased demand for high-spec clean aggregates as well as the need for flexibility to meet spec across all products.
 Through pre-sale customer visits, understanding the sand production levels that were required and close communication through the entire process, Terex Washing Systems designed, engineered and installed this complete wash plant.

 World Class Support